andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_3_ViewingImages.rst

 .. figure:: 03_HighResFunc.png

 Now there is nearly complete overlap of the functional image on top of the anatomical image, which is what we would expect if the coregistration was successful.
 However, it is difficult to tell how well some of the internal structures are aligned, such as the ventricles and basal ganglia.
 (You could toggle the opacity of the overlay, but that would only show whether the outlines of the brains match up.)
 To see the edges of features such as the sulci, highlight the ``example_func2highres`` image, click on ``Options``, and select ``Find Edges``.
 This will create a new overlay called ``edge_example_func2highres``, and you can see this image more clearly by unchecking the box next to ``example_func2highres``.
-Now we can see more clearly where the edges of the brains are aligned, and how well the interior structures match up.
-To see this more sharply, highlight the newly created edge dataset, and adjust the values next to the ``Darkest`` and ``Brightest`` fields; for example, this is what it looks like when they are set to 0.05 and 0.1, respectively:
+Now we can see more clearly where the edges of the brains are aligned, and how well the interior structures match up:

 .. figure:: 03_AddEdges.png